chenlongming/ComfyUI_Spectral/README.md

 ## Install

-You can choose to use [ComfyUI Manager's](https://github.com/ltdrdata/ComfyUI-Manager) `install via Git URL`
+You can choose to install it using [ComfyUI Manager](https://github.com/ltdrdata/ComfyUI-Manager)

 Or manual installation: